Charles XIV John: Crown Prince and Regent

 Such measures were undermined by his other policies.
 Gustav IV Adolf's personal dislike of the Riksdag, which had the power to raise taxes, led to his refusal to call them into session after 1800, crippling his attempts to raise state revenues.
 Gustav IV Adolf's foreign policy plunged Sweden into disastrous (and expensive) wars against France and Russia.
-The cost of years of war, several poor harvests in the years between 1798 and 1809, the ineptitude of his ministers in carrying out fiscal reforms, and the loss of the tax base of Finland had ballooned Sweden's national debt.
+The cost of years of war, several poor harvests between 1798 and 1809, the ineptitude of his ministers in carrying out fiscal reforms, and the loss of Finland's tax base had ballooned Sweden's national debt.
 The impending demands of Napoleon to adhere to the Continental System forecasted even greater difficulties.
-Charles John immediately began making reforms, and used his sizable fortune, accrued honestly during his time as French Marshal, to pay off much of the debt, and to stabilize the economy by both grants and via a loan to the state of £300,000 sterling at five percent interest.
+Charles John immediately began making reforms and used his sizable fortune, honestly accrued during his time as French Marshal, to pay off much of the debt and stabilize the economy through grants and a £300,000 sterling loan to the state at 5 percent interest.
 Charles John also purchased back from the French private estates that had been confiscated during the occupation of Swedish Pomerania from 1808 to 1810 and returned them to their original Swedish and German owners.

-The keynote of his foreign and domestic policy was maintenance of Swedish independence of action, often in the face of French demands, and the acquisition of Norway as a compensation for the loss of Finland.
+The keynote of his foreign and domestic policy was the maintenance of Swedish independence of action, often in the face of French demands, and the acquisition of Norway as compensation for the loss of Finland.
 Many Swedes expected him to reconquer Finland, which had been ceded to Russia.
-The Crown Prince was aware of its difficulty for reasons of the desperate situation of the state finance and the reluctance of the Finnish people to return to Sweden.
+The Crown Prince was aware of the difficulties due to the desperate state of the state's finances and the reluctance of the Finnish people to return to Sweden.
 Even if Finland was regained, he thought, it would put Sweden into a new cycle of conflicts with a powerful neighbor because there was no guarantee Russia would accept the loss as final.
 Therefore, he made up his mind to make a united Scandinavian peninsula, which was easier to defend, by taking Norway (intentionally without the ancient and remote provinces of Greenland, Iceland and the Faroe Islands) from Denmark and uniting her to Sweden.
 He tried to divert public opinion from Finland to Norway, by arguing that to create a compact peninsula, with sea for its natural boundary, was to inaugurate an era of peace, and that waging war with Russia would lead to ruinous consequences.

-Soon after Charles John's arrival in Sweden, Napoleon compelled him to accede to the Continental System and declare war against Great Britain; otherwise, Sweden would have to face the determination of France, Denmark and Russia.
+Soon after Charles John's arrival in Sweden, Napoleon compelled him to accede to the Continental System and to declare war against the United Kingdom; otherwise, Sweden would face the determination of France, Denmark, and Russia.
 This demand would mean a hard blow to the national economy and the Swedish population.
 Sweden reluctantly declared war against the UK, which was treated by both countries as merely nominal, although Swedish imports of British goods decreased from £4,871 million in 1810 to £523 million in the following year.